-In the rest of the paper, we first introduce the related work on texture synthesis and interactive image manipulation tools in Sect.
-2. Then, in Sect.
-3, we discuss the details of our deformation and energy optimization-based interactive texture design scheme.
-The extension of the existing texture deformation algorithm using the completion technique is also described in Sect.
-3. The details of the new graph-cut-based energy optimization method are given in Sect.
-4, and the method for synthesizing textures from multiple sources using optimization is presented in Sect.
-5. After showing the experimental results in Sect.
-6, we conclude the paper and show some directions for future work in Sect.
-7.
+In the rest of the paper, we first introduce the related work on texture synthesis and interactive image manipulation tools in Section 2.
+Then, in Section 3, we discuss the details of our deformation and energy optimization based interactive texture design scheme.
+The extension of the existing texture deformation algorithm using the completion technique is also described in Section 3.
+The details of the new graph-cut based energy optimization method are given in Section 4, and the method for synthesizing textures from multiple sources using optimization is presented in Section 5.
+After showing the experimental results in Section 6, we conclude the paper and show the directions for future work in Section 7.